heyitsnoah/obsidian-tools/README.md

 If you're using Postmark:

 1. [Sign up for an account](https://account.postmarkapp.com/sign_up)
+2. Create a secret key to use with Postmark, put this in your `.env` file under `SECRET_KEY`.
+If you want something simple, just [generate a UUID](https://www.uuidgenerator.net/).
+It's not world class security, but it will get the job done.
-2. Create a server
+3. Create a server
-3. Click Default Inbound Stream
+4. Click Default Inbound Stream
-4. Under "Set your server's inbound webhook URL" add your url.
-It should be whatever URL you're using in dev or production + `/api/email`
+5. Under "Set your server's inbound webhook URL" add your url.
+It should be whatever URL you're using in dev or production + `/api/email?token=SECRET_KEY` (make sure to add your `SECRET_KEY` from step 2).
-5. Save changes
+6. Save changes
-6. Either grab the server's inbound address from that page, or head to settings to set up a custom domain address like `obsidian@obsidian.yourdomain.com`
+7. Either grab the server's inbound address from that page, or head to settings to set up a custom domain address like `obsidian@obsidian.yourdomain.com`

 ## Running Obsidian Tools Locally